 Ryder is an Australian apparel brand for women by women.
 It is the brainchild of sisters Penny and Georgie Brown.
 Their brand’s ethos is inspired by nature.

 As mentioned above, the brand is inspired by nature.
-Whether it’s the beach, desert, forest, or the bush – these clothes are designed to take you to cross country.
+Whether it’s the beach, desert, forest, or bush – these clothes are designed to take you to cross country.

 Their web design ensures the perfect representation of their brand’s mantra as their clothes are presented surrounding nature.
 The color combinations are also quite subtle – immersing themselves within their surroundings.
 It’s quite pleasing to the eyes.